BinaryOffice/TeleFormFileBound/README.md

 # TeleForm Connect Agent for FileBound
+## About
+Configure TeleForm to export forms an images into your FileBound hosted site.

 ## Install
 Place the FileBound Hosted.vbe file in the scripts folder on your TeleForm system.